-The Sorority encourages chapters to get involved with advocacy efforts on your campus or community, however Tau Beta Sigma is not a political organization and must not be to remain a 501c3 organization.
-The Sorority has developed a guide to working with advocacy organizations and making donations using chapter donations which can be found at: https://www.tbsigma.org/tbsadvocacy/
+The Sorority encourages chapters to get involved with advocacy efforts on your campus or community, however Tau Beta Sigma is not a political organization and must not remain a 501c3 organization.
+The Sorority has developed a guide to working with advocacy organizations and making donations using chapter donations, which can be obtained by emailing the National Council at council@tbsigma.org.